theQuert/XPS-9360-macOS/README.md

 ```
 #### SSD to 4k sector
   You need any Linux version to create bootable USB
-  - using nvme-cli formatting into 4k sector to work better with APFS, see the giude
+  - using nvme-cli formatting into 4k sector to work better with `APFS`, see the giude
       https://www.tonymacx86.com/threads/guide-sierra-on-hp-spectre-x360-native-kaby-lake-support.228302/

 #### BIOS settings